Quality Management is closer than you think

 For many people, Quality Management is something far-off and remote.
 At least, that's what they think.
 We might as well have called this post 'A day in the life of an average consumer' as most consumers deal with the effects of quality control on a daily basis.

 To illustrate that, I'll show you how I as a consumer on a daily basis use products whose quality is managed by our product.
 Now, as I'm Dutch, you may not know some of the products mentioned here.
 However, we're pretty sure you can relate to my 'day in the life of...'.

 A day in the life...

 In the evening when doing my groceries, I decide to buy some chicken filet.
-The chickens were probably fed with premixes from Twilmij, and their manure was converted in to green electricity by BMC Moerdijk.
-At the vegetables department I realize that many farmers protect their crops with biological pest controls from Koppert Biological Systems.
+The chickens were probably fed with premixes from Twilmij, and their manure was converted into green electricity by BMC Moerdijk.
+At the vegetable department, I realize that many farmers protect their crops with biological pest controls from Koppert Biological Systems.
 When I look for some sunscreen I grab a tube that contains zinc oxides from EverZinc and glycerine from the Dutch Glycerine Refinery.

 After dinner, when doing the dishes I use the tablets, bottles, and powders from Kompak Home & Personal Care.
 And when I finally can relax on my couch in the evening, I pour myself a whiskey from Herman Jansen Beverages, or a drink from Sonnema Beerenburg (a Dutch herb liquor, it's an acquired taste...).

 Quality management for most consumers will remain far-off and remote.
 And luckily so, I should add.
 We can all live our lives safely without having to worry that our seatbelt will fail us, or that cheese or chicken will make us ill.
 We can safely rely on the quality management processes of the many manufacturers that produce the products we use on a daily basis.